Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Computation of the Ozsv ath--Szab o contact invariants

 We find the Legendrian link $\leg \cup \mathcal{C}$ by studying open book decompositions of $(Y_\infty, \xi_i)$ and $(Y_n, \eta_{i, j}^n)$.
 All knots will be oriented and $\overline{K}$ will be used to denote $K$ with its orientation reversed.

-\begin{prop} There is a Legendrian link $\leg_{l,r} \cup \mathcal{C}$ in $(Y_\infty, \xi_{i+1})$, for every $i>0$, so that Legendrian surgery along $\leg_{l,r} \cup \mathcal{C}$ gives the contact manifold $(Y_n, \eta_{i,j}^n)$, while surgery along $\leg_{l,r}$ gives the contact manifold $(Y_{n+1}, \eta_{i+1, j}^{n+1})$, where $j = l-r$ and $n = l+r+i+2$.
+\begin{prop} There is a Legendrian link $\leg_{l,r} \cup \mathcal{C}$ in $(Y_\infty, \xi_{i+1})$, for every $i \ge 0$, so that Legendrian surgery along $\leg_{l,r} \cup \mathcal{C}$ gives the contact manifold $(Y_n, \eta_{i,j}^n)$, while surgery along $\leg_{l,r}$ gives the contact manifold $(Y_{n+1}, \eta_{i+1, j}^{n+1})$, where $j = l-r$ and $n = l+r+i+2$.
 For every $i$, the links $\leg_{l,r} \cup \mathcal{C}$ are smoothly isotopic in $Y_\infty$.
 Further, the image of $\leg_{l,r}$ in $\xi_{i+1}$ under the surgery along $\mathcal{C}$ can be identified with $\leg_{l,r}$ in $\xi_i$. \end{prop}

 We will prove Proposition \ref{prop:surgery} by first constructing open book decompositions compatible with $(Y_\infty, \xi_{i+1})$ which have the Legendrian knot $F$ sitting naturally on a page, and see how to stabilize $F$ to get the knot $\leg_{l,r}$, still sitting on the page of a compatible open book.
-We then show how to modify this open book by adding positive Dehn twists to its monodromy to get an open book compatible with $\xi_{i}$, noting that this takes the knot $F$ in $\xi_i$ to the knot $F$ in $\xi_{i-1}$.
+We then show how to modify this open book by adding positive Dehn twists to its monodromy to get an open book compatible with $\xi_{i}$, noting that this takes the knot $F$ in $\xi_{i+1}$ to the knot $F$ in $\xi_{i}$.

-We deal primarily with open books in their abstract form: as a surface $S$ with boundary together with a self-diffeomorphism $\phi$, usually presented as a product of Dehn twists along curves signed and labeled on a diagram of $S$.
-In Figure \ref{fig:books}, such a diagram is given for the contact manifold $(Y_\infty, \xi_i)$.
-The surface $S$ is a torus with many open disks removed, and the monodromy consists of positive (right-handed) Dehn twists about circles parallel to (most) boundary circles of $S$ together with negative (left-handed) Dehn twists about certain meridians of the torus.
-In \cite{vanhorn}, it was shown how such open books corresponded to torus bundles and particular embeddings determining them.
-For convenience, we discuss some of that procedure here.
+We deal primarily with open books in their abstract form: as a surface $S$ with boundary together with a self-diffeomorphism $\phi$, usually presented as a product of Dehn twists along curves labeled either $+$ or $-$ on a diagram of $S$.
+In Figure~\ref{fig:books}, such a diagram is given for the contact manifold $(Y_\infty, \xi_i)$.
+The surface $S$ is a torus with $3i+n+3$ open disks removed.
+The monodromy consists of positive (right-handed) Dehn twists about circles parallel to (most) boundary circles of $S$ together with negative (left-handed) Dehn twists about certain pairwise disjoint curves which intersect $F$ once.
+We will call these latter curves {\em meridians.} In \cite{vanhorn} (see Section 4.4), it was shown how such open books corresponded to torus bundles as well as how these open books could be embedded.
+We discuss some of that procedure here.